duckycoding/pikaraoke/README.md

 yt-dlp: https://github.com/yt-dlp/yt-dlp

-Many thanks to Vicmong for providing many hours of entertainment to my friends and family.
+Many thanks to Vicwomg for providing many hours of entertainment to my friends and family.